lowdrant/mySatComm/README.md

 # mySatComm
 Homebrew groundstation for receiving data from satellites.
-Servos are controlled via Raspberry Pi, and DSP is handled through the GNU Radio and GPredict programs.
+Servos are controlled via Raspberry Pi; DSP is handled through the GNU Radio and GPredict.

 ## Project Overview
 This is a farm-to-table amateur radio project composed of 3 major subprojects: